 Bruno Mars can do no wrong.
 Or could he?
-Many of the topnotch collaborations released in the past few years have benefited significantly from his ethereal voice – “Billionaire”, “Nothin’ on You”, “Lighters” and “Uptown Funk”.
-And while he can be forgiven for “Bubble Butt”, it can never be forgotten.
-This happened before Major Lazer broke out and I guess that’s a good thing.
+Many of the topnotch collaborations released in the past few years have benefited from his ethereal voice – “Billionaire,” “Nothin’ on You,” and “Uptown Funk.”
+While he can be forgiven for “Bubble Butt,” the song can never be forgotten.
+This happened before Major Lazer broke out.
+I guess that’s a good thing.

 Incredible by Celine Dion and Ne-Yo

-Celine Dion’s ballads dominated the 90s but she has not had much commercial success since.
-In a bid to captivate current audiences, she updated with the sound of Ne-Yo.
-And while the song would’ve been incredible two decades ago, it unfortunately didn’t catch on.
+Celine Dion’s ballads dominated the 90s.
+This success extended to the collaboration sphere.
+Think of “Tell Me” or “I’m Your Angel.”
+But she has not had commercial success since.
+In a bid to capture the current generation, she updated her sound with Ne-Yo.
+The song would’ve been incredible two decades ago.
+Unfortunately, it didn’t catch on.

 Beautiful by Enrique Iglesias and Kylie Minogue

-The track sounds so auto-tuned that it takes away any beauty in “Beautiful”.
-Here are two of the hottest singers in my lifetime, managing to make love sound manufactured and robotic, it actually made hearts colder.
+The track is one of the most auto-tuned sounds I’ve heard in my life.
+Any beauty in “Beautiful” has faded.
+Here are two of the hottest singers of my lifetime, managing to make love sound manufactured and robotic.
+It made hearts colder.
 Where is the Kylie Minogue responsible for “Especially for You”?